Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 By default, the game's zoom-out limit is restricted to level 8.
 This patch raises the limit to level 10, making it much easier to get a clear overview of very large maps, including Megalomaniac-sized maps.

 ## What does it do? ##
-- Increases the maximum zoom-out level from 8 to 10.
-- Makes large-scale map management and navigation considerably easier.
-- Particularly useful on Megalomaniac-sized maps, where the default zoom limit can make it difficult to get a useful overview.

 The patch modifies the game's executable directly.
 A *.bak* backup is created before the patched executable is written.

 ## Usage ##